Oral Health Articles

 Probably the worst thing you can do to your teeth is to hold a soda and have a sip every few minutes during a long period of time; the same is true for snacking.
 It is recommended that if you want to have a snack or a soda or juice it is better to have it after food, as dessert or have it in one sitting.
 Eating or drinking something sweet during a long period of time creates a constant supply of sugar for bacteria that cause tooth decay!

 It is important to know all the sources of sugar.
 It is not just everything that is sweet but anything that can turn to sugar like pieces of bread.
 Cutting down your sugar intake is good for cavity prevention as well as general health.

 When you have to have sugar!
 The best way to prevent cavities is to prevent the sugar from staying next to your teeth.
 Brushing after eating sugar, rinsing your mouth with Fluoride mouth wash or chewing sugarless gum can help.
 But nothing has the effect of avoiding sugar!

-Another group of food that causes significant damage to teeth structure is acidic foods.
+Another food group that causes significant damage to teeth structure is acidic foods.
 Things like lime, lemon and grapefruit, if in frequent contact with teeth, can cause serious irreversible damage (erosion) to your teeth.

-Many years ago scientists started to notice that children who were born and raised in areas with natural fluoride in drinking water had less cavities than children in other areas.
+Many years ago scientists started to notice that children who were born and raised in areas with natural fluoride in drinking water had fewer cavities than children in other areas.

 After teeth eruption fluoride that is inside your toothpaste or mouthwash, or what your dentist places on your teeth still have a positive effect on your teeth.
 It strengthens the enamel and reduces the chance of tooth decay.